AppleBreak1/Z490-Vision-D-Customac/USB Ports/README.md

       Return (TUPC (0x03)) -> Define USB connector type as 0x03 (Type-A USB2/USB3)
       ~~~

-   - Add If (_OSI (" Darwin ")) statement to allow above method to be used in Mac OS only.
+   - Add If (_OSI (" Darwin ")) statement to allow above method to be used in Mac OS only and leave everything else intact for other OSes.

 <br>

+**Example**

-Disable USB port: GUPC
+- Disable USB port: GUPC

 <img width="1030" alt="Screenshot 2022-08-25 at 12 31 08 PM" src="https://user-images.githubusercontent.com/97265013/186759663-d4de3add-d1fc-4d7f-9b71-31c41cec7ce6.png">

-Enable USB port: TUPC
+- Enable USB port: TUPC

 <img width="953" alt="Screenshot 2022-08-25 at 12 45 21 PM" src="https://user-images.githubusercontent.com/97265013/186757334-912eced2-8fd2-45a6-956f-c90a9a476dab.png">

-_PLD (Physical Location Description) object is not very important for USB port mapping.
-For the USB ports to be enabled, may leave it as is and for the USB ports to be disabled, modify the first variable (Arg0) of GPLD or TPLD to Zero .
+The _PLD (Physical Location Description) object is not very important for USB port mapping.
+For the USB ports to be enabled, may leave it as is and for the USB ports to be disabled, modify the first variable (Arg0) of GPLD or TPLD to Zero.
 You can ignore the second variable (Arg1) as well.

      Return (GPLD (Zero, 0x03))     -> Port not visible (Zero)
+___
 USB connector types for each port

 - HS01/SS01 = 0x09